How did we

 get here?

-When John Key and Chris Finlayson championed the Marine and Coastal Area Act as the replacement for Labour’s Foreshore and Seabed Act they assured concerned Kiwis that although the new legislation repealed public ownership and provided an avenue for iwi, hapū and whānau to claim customary title, the requirement to prove ‘uninterrupted' and ‘exclusive' use of the foreshore and seabed since 1840 would mean very few claims would be successful.
+In 2011, the Key Government passed the Marine and Coastal Area Act as the replacement for Labour’s Foreshore and Seabed Act.
+The new legislation repealed public ownership and provided an avenue for iwi, hapū and whānau to claim customary title.
+Key and his ministers assured the public that the requirement to prove ‘uninterrupted' and ‘exclusive' use of the foreshore and seabed since 1840 would mean very few claims would be successful under the new law.

-By the time the 2017 deadline for claims came around hundreds of claims had been lodged for New Zealand’s shores.
+They were wrong.
+Hundreds of claims have been lodged for New Zealand’s shores.
 Our courts are still clogged trying to process them with the Government negotiating nearly twice as many behind closed doors.

 People protesting blocking a road